 - up to $3,000 for Research Expenses

-Students should work with their university Office of Sponsored Programs (OSP) representative to complete the Budget Detail Worksheet.
+Students should work with their university Office of Sponsored Programs (OSP) representative to prepare the budget.
 Applicants are encouraged to consult the Budget Preparation and Submission Information section of the Grant Application Resource Guide for guidance.

-The Budget Detail Worksheet must be submitted with the application and must clearly show a breakdown of all costs associated with every allowable budget category.
-All proposed expenses must comply with the DOJ Financial Guide and be justified and explained in the Budget Detail Worksheet.
+The Budget Webform must be submitted with the application and must clearly show a breakdown of all costs associated with every allowable budget category.
+All proposed expenses must comply with the DOJ Financial Guide and be justified and explained in the Budget Worksheet and Narrative.

-Each year of support includes $35,000 for the fellow’s salary and fringe or health insurance.
-Where possible in accordance with institutional policy, the university should account for the full $35,000 when requesting the personnel expenses of the doctoral student.
+Each year of support includes $40,500 for the fellow’s salary and fringe or health insurance.
+Where possible in accordance with institutional policy, the university should account for the full $40,500 when requesting the personnel expenses of the doctoral student.
 If the applicant elects not to request the full $40,500 for salary, fringe or health insurance, the remaining funds may not be used for any other purpose or transferred for use under another programmatic budget category.

 In addition, up to $3,000 annually may be requested under the Research Expenses allowance.
-This can include research supplies, instrumental user facility time, compensation for human subjects, data collection site travel, conference travel, or professional society membership fees, among other allowable expenses.
+This can include research supplies, instrumental user facility time, compensation for human subjects, undergraduate research assistants, data collection site travel, conference travel, or professional society membership fees, among other allowable expenses.

 The end date of the project should be a reasonable estimate for the date of acceptance of the student's successfully defended dissertation.
 The end date may assume a total period of up to five years, but only three full years of fellowship funding will be possible during that period.